geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 ## What is software scalability

-[Full scale blog](https://fullscale.io/blog/what-is-software-scalability) defines software scalability as:
+[Full-scale blog](https://fullscale.io/blog/what-is-software-scalability) defines software scalability as:

 > Software scalability is an attribute of a tool or a system to increase its capacity and functionalities based on its users’ demand.
 Scalable software can remain stable while adapting to changes, upgrades, overhauls, and resource reduction.